Asthma

 Keep Your Asthma Well-Controlled

-Avoiding asthma triggers is always important, but is even more important during pregnancy.
-People with asthma who are pregnant should increase avoidance measures to gain greatest comfort with the least medicine.
+Avoiding asthma triggers is always important but is even more important during pregnancy.
+Take extra steps to avoid asthma triggers to gain the greatest comfort with the least medicine.

 - Stay away from people who are sick with respiratory infections.